|Locations:||4 motorway sites (partially)|

 Blue Star were a nationwide firm of petrol stations, who operated several garages at motorway services.

-In 1958 they took an interest in the new M1 motorway, and worked with Fortes to form a new company, Motorway Services Ltd, who went on to successfully win the contracts for Newport Pagnell, Keele and Charnock Richard, and put in a very competitive bid for Knutsford.
+In 1958 they took an interest in the new M1 motorway, and worked with Fortes to form a new company, Motorway Services Ltd, who went on to successfully win the contracts for Newport Pagnell, Keele and Charnock Richard, and put in a very competitive bid for Knutsford (less so Medway and Toddington).
 Fortes operated the catering and Blue Star the garage, each under their own names.

 Possibly let down by issues opening the last two of those services, directors of the combined company decided not to bid for any more sites.
 Blue Star instead bid themselves for Leicester Forest East and Aust, and proposed some good design work, but inexperience showed in their catering proposals and neither were approved.

 Next they partnered with Trust Houses to form Highway Restaurants Ltd, who put in a much better-designed bid for Heston but were let down by financial issues.
 The new combined firm won the contracts for Hamilton and Bothwell but had to pull out as they couldn't finance them, and then successfully won and built Harthill.
 Harthill's low patronage saw it begin a downward spiral, and Highway Restaurants soon sold it to another garage operator.

 Amongst many non-motorway services, Blue Star owned a large garage on the A1 Blyth Bypass, close to today's Blyth services.